 Extreme heat is a major public health concern in California.
 Exposure to extreme heat can cause a variety of health problems, including heat stroke and death.
 Cooling Centers (a cool site or air-conditioned facility designed to provide relief and protection during extreme heat) are used by many communities to protect health during heat events.
-However, the use of Cooling Centers can potentially provide a route for the transmission of the Novel Coronavirus or the illness known as COVID-19 among both visitors and staff.
+Even as vaccination coverage increases, prevention measures are still necessary as the use of Cooling Centers can potentially become settings for increased risk of transmission of COVID-19 among both visitors and staff.
 In addition, groups of people at higher risk for severe COVID-19 illness, such as older adults or those with underlying medical conditions, may have the need to congregate at Cooling Centers.
 This document provides guidance to support a safe, clean environment for members of the public and workers at facilities operated as Cooling Centers.